adonisjs/v6-docs/content/docs/basics/routing.md

 The router does not know the format of the param data you want to accept.
 For example, a request with URI `/posts/foo-bar` and `/posts/1` will match the same route.
 However, you can explicitly validate the params values using param matchers.

-A matcher is registered using the `route.where` method.
+A matcher is registered by chaining the `where()` method.
 The first argument is the param name, and the second argument is the matcher object.

 In the following example, we define a regex to validate the id to be a valid number.
 The route will be skipped in case the validation fails.